Hashtag Web3 / Updated

 The Vulnerable Code:

-onlyOwnerto restrict access. - Role-Based Access Control: For more complex systems, use a standardized role-based system like OpenZeppelin's
+onlyOwnerto restrict access. - Role-Based Access Control: For complex systems, use a standardized role-based approach, such as OpenZeppelin's

-AccessControlcontract, which allows you to define different roles (e.g.,MINTER_ROLE,UPGRADER_ROLE) and assign them to different addresses.
+AccessControlcontract, which allows defining various roles (e.g.,MINTER_ROLE,UPGRADER_ROLE) and assigning them to different addresses.

 4. Oracle Manipulation